Spring 2018 Course Registration Is Open Now!

-Welcome to NAISMA's new Online Invasive Species Management Training Program.
-This program is designed to provide the education that professionals and students who are managing or learning to manage invasive species professionals need.
-Courses will provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations.
+Welcome to NAISMA's Online Invasive Species Management Training Program.
+This program is designed to provide the education needed for professionals and students who are managing or learning to manage invasive species.
+Courses provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations.

 Efforts to control invasive species are often piecemeal and under-funded.
 Compounding the problem is a lack of trained field specialists to lead/assist with control and management efforts.
 People seeking invasive species management positions usually have training in biology, forestry, agronomy, or related fields – but generally no training or field experience in controlling invasive species.

 In response to this need, NAISMA is offering a unique college-level online professional development program to train Invasive Species Field Specialists.
 The program provides a comprehensive introduction to all aspects of IVS (InVaSive) Management – including Strategies and methods for Prevention, Early Detection and Rapid Response, and Control.

 Invasive (IVS) Management Training Program Developers, Directors, and Instructors: Dr. Randy Westbrooks (U.S. Federal IVS Prevention Specialist – 1979-2012) and Rebecca Westbrooks (ENV Science and Biology Instructor – Southeastern Community College, Whiteville, NC – 1989-2015).

 The following details the curriculum and content of each course in the online program.